Warringah freeway upgrade: air quality monitoring

 Note, the Cammeray AQM PM10 data was invalidated due to an instrument fault for the period 15 September 2023 – 2 November 2023.
 No PM10 exceedances of the national standard were recorded across the Sydney region over this period.
 There were no instances where PM10 levels recoded at the Cammeray AQM exceeded the Sydney regional levels over 2023.

-Portable monitors – KOALAs
+Portable monitors – KOALAs/PurpleAirs

-The KOALA AQMs are indicative instruments that do not have the same accuracy, precision or stability as more sophisticated compliance instruments (such as the Cammeray Main AQM).
-Most optical methods, like the KOALAs, do not detect larger particles well and are best suited for PM2.5, and even then, can be affected by high humidity.
-While this means the KOALA PM2.5 data cannot be directly compared National Standards (Ambient Air Quality NEPM), it is valuable for indicating any local air pollution, assessing trends within and between locations, and as tools for community education and awareness around the management of air quality.
+The KOALA and PurpleAir AQMs are indicative instruments that do not have the same accuracy, precision or stability as more sophisticated compliance instruments (such as the Cammeray Main AQM).
+Most optical methods, like the KOALAs and PurpleAirs, do not detect larger particles well and are best suited for PM2.5, and even then, can be affected by high humidity.
+While this means the PM2.5 data from these AQMs cannot be directly compared to National Standards (Ambient Air Quality NEPM), it is valuable for indicating any local air pollution, assessing trends within and between locations, and as tools for community education and awareness around the management of air quality.

-The charts present seasonal time series graphs, separated by season, that display daily PM2.5 averages for the transect of 10 KOALAs deployed for the Warringah Freeway Upgrade Project.
+The charts present seasonal time series graphs, separated by season, that display daily PM2.5 averages for the transect of 10 KOALAs/PurpleAirs deployed for the Warringah Freeway Upgrade Project.
 The graphs show events of elevated PM2.5 levels, and where daily averages greater than 25 µg/m3 were recorded at one or more sites, these cases have been classified into two types:

 • Regional events are where more than one station peak simultaneously across the entire network.